developer-advocacy-dremio/quick-guides-from-dremio/icebergminiodremio.md

       driver: bridge
 ```

-In the same directory create a `.env` file with the following:
+In the same directory create a `.env` file with the following (we'll fill in values as we go):

 ```env
 ######################################